“Desired Salary?” How to Answer it and Get it.

 1. “Oh, well I did some research and it seems like the market average for this kind of role is around $100k.
 Is that in the ballpark?”

 2. “I did a little research on Glassdoor, and I know the information isn’t always accurate, but it suggests the range is $90k-$110k.
 Is that accurate, or close enough?”

 These responses are valuable as they preserve your negotiation power for the future.
-Check the recruiters box and ensure this role can pay you, what you desire.
+Check the recruiters box and ensure that this role can pay you, what you desire.

 What’s your actual value?

 Whether you just want to understand how much you could be getting paid or you want to have the information available in case a recruiter pushes back on giving a range, it pays to know your market value.

 No one site is perfect for giving you this information.
 There’s no “right” answer out there and the less common your role, the weaker the information will be.